eddiahmad/dataservis/README.md

-# XPS 10 Service Manual
+# ROLAND XPS 10 Service Manual
 This is service manual for Roland XPS10, solution for error boot etc